 “The key to happiness is inner peace.
 The greatest obstacles to inner peace are disturbing emotions such as anger, attachment, fear and suspicion, while love and compassion and a sense of universal responsibility are the sources of peace and happiness.”
 Dalai Lama

 “All that is necessary to break the spell of inertia and frustration is this: Act as if it were impossible to fail.”
 Dorthea Brande

 Comparisons of all kinds send us into arguments and sometimes battles.
 We find it so difficult to compromise and find a happy medium.
 Has anyone thought how easily it happens?
 A very simple ordinary conversation can suddenly turn into a confrontation because someone gets irritated.
 Perhaps one of the parties didn’t get to speak as much as the other.
 One party may have made more points with their discussion than the other.
 Someone might have gotten bored with the conversation and attempts to walk away while the other person expects them to stay and listen to their rhetoric.

 I almost would suggest the two diverse groups walk away until another day because there is no winning.
 It is like pent-up energy and stress.
-We are so tensed up with work issues and people problems that as soon as any kind of controversy starts up we go into high gear and the mood and calm atmosphere disappears.
-Ideas and interpretations are unfiltered and so much is assumed that was never implied and the truth is lost in the translation along with the tempers and accusations.
+We are so tensed up with work issues and people problems that as soon as any kind of controversy starts up, we go into high gear, and the mood and calm atmosphere disappear.
+Ideas and interpretations are unfiltered, and so much are assumed that was never implied, and the truth is lost in the translation along with the tempers and accusations.

 The saddest part is that the person we had the altercation with is not necessarily the person who caused us the foul mood that started the bickering.
 Pent up negative energy is not good for anyone’s health.
 The energy always seems to erupt at the wrong time and with the wrong people.
 Now we are left with apologies and we are not even sure why we are in the mess that we created.